guillearria/github-success-api/README.md

 # GitHub Success REST API

 ## Overview
 This API serves to provide developers with statistics about specific GitHub repositories.
 The endpoints below provide data formatted to be used with a visualization library such as Plotly.js.
+Built with Python, Flask, Flask-RESTful, PyGitHub, and Pandas.

 ## Authentication
 Each endpoint requires an authorization header for the data to be accessed.
 This authorization header must include a personal access token (PAT) provided by GitHub.